Guemes Mountain Trail

 Trail Condition: Trail is in good condition at this time.

 Difficulty: Moderate.
 The trail is a gradual climb with switchbacks in some areas of a steep grade.

 Restrictions: No Picking Flowers, Horses, Bikes, Fires, Hunting, Camping or Collecting of other natural objects.

-Dogs: Must be leashed and on trail at all times.
-Owner must pickup after their dogs at all times.
+Dogs: Must be leashed and on the trail at all times.
+The owner must pick up after their dogs at all times.

 Guemes Mountain Trail: Your hike will take you through a Douglas-fir and western red-cedar forest.
-There are many other plants, wild flowers and wild life you will see along the way.
+There are many other plants, wildflowers and wildlife you will see along the way.
 Take your time and take in the sounds and look at the views.
-The trail meanders it way to the top with many easily climbed switchbacks.
-About midway up there is a great viewing and rest area with a bench.
-Stop and sit for a bit and watch the birds flying such as Bald Eagles, Peregrine Falcons and Pileated Woodpeckers.
+The trail meanders its way to the top with many easily climbed switchbacks.
+About midway up there is great viewing and rest area with a bench.
+Stop and sit for a bit and watch the birds flying such as Bald Eagles, Peregrine Falcons, and Pileated Woodpeckers.
 As you get close to the top the trail gets a bit steeper for a short distance then opens up to a large grassy area.
-If you packed a lunch the view from the top is fantastic and a great place to have lunch.
-From the summit you can see Canada to the North , Mount Baker to the East and the San Juan Islands to the West .
+If you packed lunch the view from the top is fantastic and a great place to have lunch.
+From the summit, you can see Canada to the North, Mount Baker to the East and the San Juan Islands to the West.
 There is a sign at the top that gives you information about the Guemes Mountain Conservation Area and San Juan Preservation Trust.
 It took many hours and many volunteers to make this area what it is for you to enjoy.
-Please enjoy and respect the environment so all may experience this beautifully area for many years to come.
+Please enjoy and respect the environment so all may experience this beautiful area for many years to come.

 This is a view looking to the southwest from the top on Guemes Mountain.